How to Can Roast Beast

 Meatballs for Canning

 For the ground meat, I made also made meatballs – these can really well.
 I have always made them eggless because Rosie is highly allergic to eggs and it seems as though these slightly dry meatballs hold together well during the canning process.
-I canned them in Snowfall Spaghetti Sauce.
+I canned them in Italian Marinara Sauce.

 - 5 pounds of ground beast